Information regarding CGU Procedures and COVID-19

-In response to COVID-19, our Facilities team continues to implement best practices for cleaning and sanitation in line with CDC, local Health Department(s), and Sodexo Safety & Health to reduce exposure throughout campus, including:
+The CGU Facilities team continues to implement best practices for cleaning and sanitation in line with CDC and local health department guidance.

 Optum-Coping-with-a-Public-Health-Event-Coronavirus.pdf is a guide that provides a helpful explanation of the current coronavirus outbreak from UnitedHealth Group.
 Also included are toll-free numbers for emotional support, checklists of things you should know and steps to help keep you healthy, as well as links to public health resources.

 The best way to prevent illness is to avoid being exposed to this virus.
-However, as a reminder, the CDC always recommends everyday preventive actions to help limit the spread of respiratory diseases, including:
+Everyone is encouraged to follow the health and safety guidelines shared by the CDC and the Public Health Department.